kubedb/docs/docs/guides/elasticsearch/configuration/topology-cluster/index.md

 ---
-title: Configuring Elasticsearch Combined Cluster
+title: Configuring Elasticsearch Topology Cluster
 menu:
   docs_{{ .version }}:
-    identifier: es-configuration-combined-cluster
+    identifier: es-configuration-topology-cluster
-    name: Combined Cluster
+    name: Topology Cluster
     parent: es-configuration
-    weight: 15
+    weight: 20
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Configure Elasticsearch Combined Cluster
+# Configure Elasticsearch Topology Cluster

-In Elasticsearch combined cluster, every node can perform as master, data, and ingest nodes simultaneously.
-In this tutorial, we will see how to configure a combined cluster.
+In an Elasticsearch topology cluster, each node is assigned with a dedicated role such as master, data, and ingest.
+The cluster must have at least one master node, one data node, and one ingest node.
+In this tutorial, we will see how to configure a topology cluster.

 ## Before You Begin